ray-project/ray/doc/source/ray-overview/use-cases.rst

 Model Serving
 -------------

-While Ray is often used for batch workloads, it's unified computational model also makes it a flexible model serving system.
 Ray's official serving solution is Ray Serve.
 Ray Serve is particularly well suited for model composition, enabling you to build a complex inference service consisting of multiple ML models and business logic all in Python code.